tsgates/arch-wiki-markdown/wiki/Systemd.md

 When using systemctl, you generally have to specify the complete name of the unit file, including its suffix, for example sshd.socket.
-There are however a few shortforms when specifying the unit in the following systemctl commands:
+There are however a few short forms when specifying the unit in the following systemctl commands:

--   If you don't specify the suffix, systemctl will assume .service.
-For example, netcfg and netcfg.service are treated equivalent.
+-   If you do not specify the suffix, systemctl will assume .service.
+    For example, netcfg and netcfg.service are equivalent.
 -   Mount points will automatically be translated into the appropriate .mount unit.
 For example, specifying /home is equivalent to home.mount.
--   Similiar to mount points, devices are automatically translated into the appropriate .device unit, therefore specifying /dev/sda2 is equivalent to dev-sda2.device.
+-   Similar to mount points, devices are automatically translated into the appropriate .device unit, therefore specifying /dev/sda2 is equivalent to dev-sda2.device.

 See man systemd.unit for details.

+Tip:Most of the following commands also work if multiple units are specified, see man systemctl for more information.

 Activate a unit immediately:

-    # systemctl start <unit>
+    # systemctl start unit

 Deactivate a unit immediately:

-    # systemctl stop <unit>
+    # systemctl stop unit

 Restart a unit:

-    # systemctl restart <unit>
+    # systemctl restart unit

 Ask a unit to reload its configuration:

-    # systemctl reload <unit>
+    # systemctl reload unit

 Show the status of a unit, including whether it is running or not:

-    $ systemctl status <unit>
+    $ systemctl status unit

 Check whether a unit is already enabled or not:

-    $ systemctl is-enabled <unit>
+    $ systemctl is-enabled unit

 Enable a unit to be started on bootup:

-    # systemctl enable <unit>
+    # systemctl enable unit

 Note:Services without an [Install] section are usually called automatically by other services.
 If you need to install them manually,